solidliquidity/scrapers/README.md

 # Usage
 ```
-from scrapers import URLsoup, LLMscraper
+# Option 1: scrape page without LLM.

-scraper = URLsoup(url)
+urlsoup_instance = URLsoup(url)
-text = scraper.get_text()
+df1 = urlsoup_instance.get_URLsoup_df()
+URLsoup_df = pd.concat([URLsoup_df, df1], ignore_index=True)

+# Option 2: scrape page with LLM.
+# input hugging face token
-links = scraper.get_links()
+token = '****'

-print(f"Extracted text:\n{text[:500]}...\n")  # Show a snippet of text
-print(f"Extracted links: {links}\n")

-model_name = 'gpt-neox'  # Choose model
+# choose model
-llm_scraper = LLMscraper(model_name)
-response = llm_scraper.generate_response(
+model_name = 'EleutherAI/gpt-neox-20b'
+# choose prompt
-    f"Summarize the services offered by the company at {url} and list any founders' names mentioned."
+prompt = f"Summarize the services offered by the company at {url} and list any founders' names mentioned."'
-)

-print(f"LLM Response:\n{response}\n")
+llm_scraper_instance = LLMscraper(model_name, token)
+df2 = llm_scraper_instance.get_LLMscraper_df(url, prompt)
+LLMscraper_df = pd.concat([LLMscraper_df, df2], ignore_index=True)
 ```

 # How this can be improved

-Additional Data Sources:
-Integrate the LinkedIn or Crunchbase API to supplement the data on founders and growth metrics.
-LinkedIn can confirm founder names, and Crunchbase can provide investment rounds or growth rates.

-Open Graph Metadata Extraction:
-Many websites have metadata that describes the business, product, or team.
-Using a simple Open Graph parser could help pull additional structured information, especially for newer startups.

-Growth Metrics:
-Implement keyword scanning or LLM analysis to search for mentions of funding rounds, partnerships, or new product launches.
-These indicators suggest the startup’s growth potential.
+1. More models- build on option 2 to integrate OpenAI.

+2. More sources- Linkedin, Crunchbase APIs to get founder background and growth metrics.

+3. Clean the broad data capture from option 1.
+Identify keyworks, feed to LLM to derive insights.

 # Further questions

 ## Why build https://www.pitchleague.ai?

-Competition motivates founders to use the site more.
-This creates a wider user base and provides Sequel with more data to use.
+Founders use pitchleague to get feedback improve their pitches.
+Competition score motivates founders to use the site more.
+This creates a greater network and more data for sequel to capture.

 ## How to combine information from pitch decks and crawling websites?

 Vector databases can be used, where data from pitch decks and websites is embedded.
-The claims in the pitch deck can be validated through the website data and monitored over time to see if their objectives are being met.
-More information from alternative data sources can be added too to add to similarity searches and clustering.
+The claims in the pitch deck can be checked with the corresponding website data and monitored over time to see if their objectives are being met.
+More information from alternative data sources can be added too, to add to similarity searches and clustering.